denisa/clq-action/README.md

 The release version.

 ### `tag`
-The release version as a tag, that is prefixed with a `"v"`.
+The release version as a tag, that is the version prefixed with a `"v"`.

 ### `name`
 The title of the release, it defaults to `"Release "` followed by the version, unless